tomaj/hermes/README.md

 ### Emitting event

-Emmitting messages (anywhere in application, easy and quick).
+Emitting messages (anywhere in application, easy and quick).

 ```php
 use Redis;